spotlightpa/poor-richard/content/news/2026-05-11-SPLWORDFLOWER0526.md

 Email <a href="mailto:newsletters@spotlightpa.org">newsletters@spotlightpa.org</a> about any technical issues.
 And thanks for playing! <strong><em></em></strong>

-<strong>Get the best news from across Pa. and more puzzles </strong> delivered straight to your inbox. <a href="https://www.spotlightpa.org/newsletters/">Sign up for our newsletters here.</a>
+<strong>Get the best news from across Pennsylvania and more puzzles </strong> delivered straight to your inbox. <a href="https://www.spotlightpa.org/newsletters/">Sign up for our newsletters here.</a>